Assyro AI

 Key characteristics of pharmaceutical product quality reviews:

-• Multi-source data integration - Effective PQRs combine data from batch records, deviation investigations, change controls, stability programs, customer complaints, and returned products
+• Multi-source data integration - Effective PQRs combine data from batch records, deviation investigations, change controls, stability programs, customer complaints, and returned products.
+See also annual product review for FDA-specific requirements

 • Action-oriented outcomes - PQRs must result in documented conclusions and, where appropriate, corrective and preventive actions (CAPA) to address identified trends